roadsnail/Pi-ve/README.md

 #### Check Zigbee Topic SLR

-At this point the controller may not publish a full list of parameters on the its root topic pive2mqtt/SLR which are required by Pi-ve's node-RED flow for control.
+At this point, the controller may not publish a full list of parameters on its root topic pive2mqtt/SLR which are required by Pi-ve's node-RED flow for control.
 To check these, go to the web frontend screen, select the SLR device and the 'State' tab.

 Those required are highlighted.
 Any additional parameters are unused.